 It causes painful sores on the genitals.
 Chancroid can also increase the chance of HIV, and it can make HIV harder to treat.

 Treatment is with antibiotics.
-Anyone who receives a diagnosis of chancroid should inform any partners they have had sexual contact with within the past 10 days.
+Anyone who receives a diagnosis of chancroid should inform any partners they have had sexual contact with within the

 Many STIs will not cause symptoms, so a person should not wait until symptoms appear before seeing a doctor.